 There was no outlook written for Brad Penny in 2014.
 Check out the latest news below for more on his current fantasy value.

 Brad Penny Contract Information:

-Penny signed a minor league contract with San Francisco in May 2012.
+Signed a minor league contract with the Royals in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Brad Penny – simply subscribe now.